Cluster-Based Regularized Sliced Inverse Regression for Forecasting Macroeconomic Variables: Introduction

 The recent development in statistics provides a new method of dimension reduction in regression for large-dimensioned data.
 The literature stems from \citet{duan1991slicing}, and \citet{li1991sliced}, which proposed a new way of thinking in the regression analysis, called sliced inverse regression (SIR).
 SIR reverses the role of response $y$ and predictors $\mathbf{x}$.
 Classical regression methods mainly deal with the conditional density ${\bf f}(y|\mathbf{x})$.
 SIR collects the information of the variation of predictors $\mathbf{x}$ along with the change of the response $y$, by exploring the conditional density $h(\mathbf{x}|y)$.
 Usually the dimension of the response is far more less than the dimension of the predictors, hence, it is a way to avoid the ``curse of dimensionality''.

-The traditional SIR does not work well for highly correlated data, because the algorithm requires the inverse of the covariance matrix.
+The traditional SIR does not work well for highly correlated data, due to the degenerate covariance matrix.
 This is not feasible when the number of variables $N$ is greater than the number of observations $T$, which happens a lot in economics studies.
-In addition, the economic variables are often highly correlated, due to the derivation formula or same category.
-This makes the covariance matrix ill-conditioned, causes the inverse matrix lack of precision and too sensitive to the variation of matrix entries, and leads to a false or unstable result.
+In addition, the economic variables are often highly correlated or inversely correlated, due to the derivation formula, data sources, and grouping category, for instance, personal consumption expenditures (PCE) and consumer price index (CPI), total employees and unemployment rate, etc. This makes the covariance matrix ill-conditioned, causes the inverse matrix lack of precision and too sensitive to the variation of matrix entries, and leads to unstable results with large standard deviations.
 There are some extensions of SIR for the highly collinearity data and ``$T < N$'' problems, for example, regularized sliced inverse regression (\citet{zhong2005rsir}, \citet{li2008sliced}) and partial inverse regression (\citet{li2007partial}).

-In this paper, we propose a new method of dimension reduction, called the cluster-based sliced inverse regression (CRSIR) method, for many predictors in a data rich environment.
-We evaluate its property theoretically and use it for forecasting macroeconomic series.
-Comparison in terms of pseudo out-of-sample forecasting simulation shows the advantage of our method.
+In this article, we propose a new method of dimension reduction, called the cluster-based sliced inverse regression (CRSIR) method, for many predictors in a data rich environment.
+We evaluate its properties theoretically and use it for forecasting macroeconomic series.
+Comparison in terms of both in-sample prediction and out-of-sample forecasting simulation shows the advantage of our method.

-The remaining of the paper is organized as follows.
+The remaining of the article is organized as follows.
 Section 2 introduces cluster-based SIR method with its statistical property.
 An empirical application on the macroeconomic dataset used by \citet{stock2011generalized} is given in Section 3.
 Conclusions with some discussions are provided in Section 4.